Perranporth: History

 Perranporth Airfield, built during World War II as an RAF fighter station, is now a civil airfield.
 It is located at Cligga Head, on the plateau above the cliffs.

-Until the 1960s, Perranporth was served by a railway line.
-Built as the Truro and Newquay Railway, the line ran from Chacewater to Newquay and the principal intermediate stop was Perranporth station.
-Perranporth also had a second station, known as Perranporth Beach Halt.

 Geography

 Perranporth is centred on a main street, St Piran's Road, part of the B3285 Newquay to St Agnes road.
 The town centre has various shops, cafés and pubs.
 The long-distance South West Coast Path runs past the town.
 There is a long-distance coach service provided by National Express (service 316) which runs between London and Perranporth.

 Perranporth is a popular family holiday destination.
 A wide sandy beach, Perran Beach, extends northeast of the town for about approximately 2 mi to Ligger Point.
 The beach faces west onto Perran Bay and the Atlantic Ocean and is a popular surfing location.
 There are lifeguard beach patrols from May to September and the beach is generally safe for bathing, although there are dangerous rip currents around Chapel Rock at ebb tides.
 Perran Sands is a sprawling holiday camp and caravan site to the north of the town centre.

 At the south end of the beach are cliffs with natural arches, natural stacks and tin-mining adits.
 There is a youth hostel above the cliffs at Droskyn Point.
 Nearby is the 19th-century Droskyn Castle, formerly a hotel and now divided into apartments.